JIM AND JOHN WEBB

 Jim Webb went to Pomona College then received a BA in architecture from the University of California Berkeley in 1937.
 In the Army, he got TB and spent time in an Army hospital in Colorado.
-Then he got a MA in City Planning from MIT in 1946.
+Then he earned an MA in city planning from MIT in 1946.
 For a time, he worked for architect William Wurster in California.
-Wurster created the "Bay Area Style," an informal modem style of California Ranch that adapted to hilly sites by means of raised basements, with porches, patios, balconies and carports extending the living space out into nature.
+Wurster created the "Bay Area Style," an informal, everyday modern style of California Ranch that adapted to hilly sites by means of raised basements, with porches, patios, balconies and carports extending the living space out into nature.
 The post and beam frameworks eliminated the need for loadbearing interior retaining walls making interiors that had flowing spaces and high ceilings.

 JOHN BRUCE WEBB (1910-1997)

 John Webb was a brilliant designer.
 Like his brother, he attended the University of California at Berkeley.
 He met Dorothy Davies (pictured left with Webb and her daughter at their wedding) in Detroit in the early 1950s when they both worked as architects for Albert Kahn.
 After marrying around 1954, they moved to North Carolina for John to practice with Jim.
 Later, they moved back to Berkeley and she went to design school at UC-Berkeley.
 She taught at the California School of Fine Arts and the Rudolph Schaffer School of Design, where she recalls Frank Lloyd Wright coming to the school to play the piano.
 He then worked for John Carl Warnecke.
 Dorothy and John divorced, and John moved to Warnecke's office in Washington.
 While there, he was the project architect for President John F. Kennedy's gravesite.
 By the late 1960s, John met a younger man (pictured with Webb, lower left) that would become his life partner.
 He put this young man through school and they were together until Webb died.